Regalia of Spain: National jewels vs. private jewels

-The jewels worn by members of the Spanish Royal Family today (headbands, necklaces, decorations, etc.) are strictly private, are not linked to any institution, and are considered the personal property of the corresponding member (be it the King as a private person, or some other relative).
-In that condition, they were taken with them into exile in 1931 (proclamation of the Second Spanish Republic) and stayed out of Spain until 1975.
+The jewels worn by members of the Spanish royal family today, such as headbands, tiaras, necklaces, decorations, etc., are strictly private, are not linked to any institution, and are considered the personal property of the corresponding member –be it the King as a private person, or some other relative–.
+In that condition, they were taken with them into exile in 1931 –with the proclamation of the Second Spanish Republic– and stayed out of Spain until 1975.
+Of special relevance is the joyas de pasar collection, for the exclusive use of the Queen on solemn occasions.

-Tiaras of the Spanish Royal Family

-At present, the Royal Family owns a series of privately owned tiaras: